Epigenetics of anxiety and stress–related disorders

 Epigenetics of anxiety and stress–related disorders is the field studying the relationship between epigenetic modifications of genes and anxiety and stress-related disorders, including mental health disorders such as generalized anxiety disorder (GAD), post-traumatic stress disorder, obsessive-compulsive disorder (OCD), and more.
+These changes can lead to transgenerational stress inheritance.

 Epigenetic modifications play a role in the development and heritability of these disorders and related symptoms.
 For example, regulation of the hypothalamus-pituitary-adrenal axis by glucocorticoids plays a major role in stress response and is known to be epigenetically regulated.